drkmark/dns4.cc/README.md

 ********************

-DNS servers locations as of May 2024:
+DNS servers locations as of December 2024:

 ### US
  - San Jose, CA